 Take this guide with you to reference later or share with a colleague.
-Fill out the form and you'll have instant access to the download the .pdf version.
-A copy will also be emailed to you.
+Download this guide to reference later or share with a colleague.
+Fill out the form and we'll email you a .pdf file.

 In this guide you'll learn what those key features are, other considerations for bike racks, as well as examples of good bike racks, and bike racks to avoid.

 After reading you'll be able to quickly and easily evaluate commercial bike racks and select the best one to meet your bike parking needs.

 Bike racks come in many shapes and sizes.
 But there are a few common features that a bike rack should have to make bike parking the most secure and accessible.